JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 		- Live Virtual Machine Migration with Adaptive Memory Compression (not applied to fog)
 		- Cost of Virtual Machine Live Migration in Clouds: A Performance Evaluation (not applied to fog)
 		- Avaptive avatar handoff in the cloudlet network
-		- Mobility support for fog computing: An sdn approach (described above)
+		- Mobility support for fog computing: An sdn approach (described bellow)
-		- Efficient service handoff across edge servers via docker container migration (described above)
+		- Efficient service handoff across edge servers via docker container migration (described bellow)
-		- Optimizing service Fb for mobile delay-sensitive applications in 5g edge network (described above)
+		- Optimizing service Fb for mobile delay-sensitive applications in 5g edge network (described bellow)
-		- Follow me fog: Toward seamless handover timing schemes in a fog computing environment (described above)
+		- Follow me fog: Toward seamless handover timing schemes in a fog computing environment (described bellow)
 		- https://opensource.com/resources/what-docker
 		- Incremental deployment and migration of geo-distributed situation awareness applications in the fog
 	- Pricing:
 		- Paying Less for More?
 Combo Plans for Edge-Computing Services
+		- Toward Hierarchical Mobile Edge Computing: An Auction-Based Profit Maximization Approach (TO IMPLEMNET..
+MAYBE)
 		- Fog Computing Micro Datacenter Based Dynamic Resource Estimation and Pricing Model for IoT (resource estimation)
 		- Particle swarm optimization for bi-level pricing problems in supply chains - pricing problems with the buyer and the vendor (not applied to fog)
 	- Framework:
 		- OpenStack extensions for QoS and energy efficiency in edge computing
 		- SpanEdge: Towards Unifying Stream Processing over Central and Near-the-Edge Data Centers (does not take into account mobility)
-		- Multitier Fog Computing With Large-Scale IoT Data Analytics for Smart Cities (first efforts on mobile fog nodes, described above)
+		- Multitier Fog Computing With Large-Scale IoT Data Analytics for Smart Cities (first efforts on mobile fog nodes, described bellow)
 	- Data placement;
-		- When Clones Flock Near the Fog (described above)
+		- When Clones Flock Near the Fog (described bellow)
+		- Towards QoS-aware Fog Service Placement (just QoS, fog colonies)
+		- On Reducing IoT Service Delay via Fog Offloading (delay, data placement)
+		- Online Placement of Multi-Component Applications in Edge Computing Environments
+		- Asymptotically Optimal Algorithm for Online Reconfiguration of Edge-Clouds (cost-QoS)
 		- Fast Transparent Virtual Machine Migration in Distributed Edge Clouds (network transparency)
+		- A Game-Theoretic Approach to Coalition Formation in Fog Provider Federations (Profit-aware, QoS)
-		- Move with Me: Scalably Keeping Virtual Objects Close to Users on the Move (QoS, VOs, described above)
+		- Move with Me: Scalably Keeping Virtual Objects Close to Users on the Move (QoS, VOs, described bellow)
-		- Virtual Fog: A Virtualization Enabled Fog Computing Framework for Internet of Things (described above)
+		- Virtual Fog: A Virtualization Enabled Fog Computing Framework for Internet of Things (described bellow)
 		- Supporting Internet-of-Things Analytics in a Fog Computing Platform (maximize number of satisfied users, does not consider migration)
+		- Traffic-Aware Virtual Machine Placement in Cloudlet Mesh with Adaptive Bandwidth (bandwidth-aware data placement, does not consider mobility)
-		- Computing Resource Allocation in Three-Tier IoT Fog Networks: A Joint Optimization Approach Combining Stackelberg Game and Matching (described above)
+		- Computing Resource Allocation in Three-Tier IoT Fog Networks: A Joint Optimization Approach Combining Stackelberg Game and Matching (described bellow)
 	- Vehicular fog computing:
 		- Foud: Integrating Fog and Cloud for 5G-Enabled V2G Networks
 		- Vehicular Fog Computing: A Viewpoint of Vehicles as the Infrastructures